Indwr/food-app/README.md

 # Authentication

-This applications uses JSON Web Token (JWT) to handle authentication.
+This applications uses Laravel Sanctum (Sanctum) to handle authentication.
 The token is passed with each request using the `Authorization` header with `Token` scheme.
 The JWT authentication middleware handles the validation and authentication of the token.
 Please check the following sources to learn more about JWT.

 - https://jwt.io/introduction/
 - https://self-issued.info/docs/draft-ietf-oauth-json-web-token.html